Replacement Windows Reviews and Research

 by Ryan Carey

 Minneapolis area contractor Ryan Carey shares his take on different types of replacement windows in this guest blog post.
-Topics discussed are popular types of replacement windows and when a new construction window is called for instead of a replacement window.
-Other parts of this three-part series offer hints on dealing with replacement-window salespeople, and Carey's takes on some major window manufacturers.
+Topics discussed include popular types of replacement windows and when a new construction window is called for instead of a replacement window.
+Other parts of this three-part series offer hints on dealing with replacement-window salespeople, and Carey's take on some major window manufacturers.

 by Editors of National Fenestration Rating Council

 The National Fenestration Rating Council (NFRC) is an independent organization that tests doors, windows and skylights, and rates them on several measures of energy efficiency (Energy Star qualification is based on two of the NFRC ratings).
-The NFRC fact sheets and a directory of NFRC-certified products are especially useful.
+The site includes a searchable database of NFRC-certified products.

 Replacement Windows for Existing Homes